 Altria Group, listed on the NYSE with the ticker MO, is a remarkable company that generates tonnes of cash.
+The company produces billions of dollars in operating and free cash flow.

 Besides cash, Altria is also highly profitable and runs a high margins business.

+The company’s earnings are solid and have been increasing year-over-year on an adjusted basis.
 As a result, Altria returns massive amounts of cash to stockholders through dividends and share buybacks.

-In addition to the cash metrics, we look at some ratios, such as the cash-to-assets ratio and cash flow margins.
+In this article, we will explore Altria’s cash on hand and cash flow.
+In addition to cash, we look at some ratios, such as the cash-to-assets ratio and cash flow margins.

 Furthermore, we will analyze Altria’s net cash from financing activities to understand how the company handles its borrowing.